Cynthia J Girman

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge in my field is that it's evolving so fast.
-The FDA is changing things constantly - it seems like almost daily, but at least weekly and monthly - putting out new guidances and changing the rules.
-For example, they went from requiring two well-controlled randomized clinical trials for approval to requiring one with confirmatory evidence, which is a huge change.
-AI is also really changing the way everybody works.
-I can't trust AI for deliverables for my clients because AI truly hallucinates a lot - it makes up references and makes up data, so we have to be very careful.
-I use it daily in my personal life for things like getting organized or creating tables, but I don't use it for deep research from a medical point of view because I don't trust it.
+The FDA and payers are changing requirements and guidance constantly.
+For example, they went from requiring two well-controlled randomized clinical trials for approval to requiring one with confirmatory evidence, which is a huge change, making real world evidence potentially more acceptable for product approval.
+AI is changing the way everybody works.
+At CERobs, we can't yet trust AI for deliverables for my clients because AI truly hallucinates a lot - it makes up references and makes up data, so we have to be very careful.
+I use it daily in my personal life for things like getting organized or creating tables, but I don't use it for deep research from a medical point of view because I don't trust it quite yet.
 For regulatory-related or publication-related work, we have to do so much checking of AI after we use it that it actually takes more time.
-Our clients are using AI when they shouldn't and not using it when they should, so things are really evolving.
+Our clients are using AI when they shouldn't and not using it when they should, so things are rapidly evolving.
 We also have to be careful about confidentiality agreements with our clients - if we use AI that learns from the information we're giving it, we could breach those contracts.
 AI is improving and our prompting is improving, but we're not quite there yet.

 What values are most important to you in your work and personal life?

 Collaboration is the most important value to me in my work and personal life.
 People look to me as a leader, but I consider myself a collaborator because that's how I treat everyone that works with me.
-I don't treat them like an employer-employee relationship, and I never have, because we're all a team working together to accomplish some goal or project.
-When you do that, I really think you get the most out of people because they want to work and they want to achieve as a team, as opposed to being told what to do.
-It's a completely different feeling in your work life when you're collaborating with your boss as opposed to him or her telling you what to do.
+We're all a team working together to accomplish some goal or project.
+When you do that, I really think you get the most out of people because they want to work and they want to achieve as a team, as opposed to being told what to do or trying to compete with other team members.
 My business model in the consulting firm I run reflects this - I bring people in as collaborating consultants with no hierarchy.
-They all come in as contract employees, they're all part-time, they're all remote, and it's basically a network of expert consultants that are collaborating.
+They all come in as contract employees, they're all part-time, they're all remote, and it's basically a network of expert collaborating consultants.
 We form a team when we get a project from pharma to consult on.
 I hope that I bring that collaborative spirit over to our marriage as well, and I think we are very much partners.

 Locations